omaarelsherif/RAG-Chatbot-using-LangChain-OpenAI-and-ChromaDB/README.md

 ---

-## 🚀 Features

-* 📄 Load and process PDF documents
-* ✂️ Split documents into semantic chunks
-* 🔍 Convert text into embeddings using OpenAI
-* 🧠 Store and retrieve knowledge using Chroma vector database
-* 💬 Chat with documents using GPT-4o-mini
-* ⚡ Streaming responses via Gradio UI
-* 📚 Strict RAG mode (answers only from document context)

----

-## 🧠 System Architecture (RAG Pipeline)
+## System Architecture (RAG Pipeline)

 This diagram illustrates how documents are ingested, embedded, stored, and later retrieved to generate context-aware responses using a Retrieval-Augmented Generation (RAG) pipeline.
 <img src="images/Project Architecture.png"/>

 ---

-## 🧠 How It Works
+## How It Works

-1. PDF files are loaded from the `data/` folder
+1. PDF file are loaded from the `data/` folder
 2. Documents are split into overlapping chunks
 3. Each chunk is converted into embeddings
-4. Embeddings are stored in a Chroma vector database
+4. Embeddings are stored in a Chroma vector database locally
 5. When a user asks a question:

    * The system retrieves the most relevant chunks